 The Huyck Preserve awards research grants each year to scientists from around the country who perform research at the Preserve.
 Below are the recent recipients and their topics.

-Burton, Emily, Doctoral Candidate, Washington State University
+Emily Burton, Doctoral Candidate, Washington State University

 Estimating encounters between blacklegged ticks and hosts Carmen Greenwood, Ph.D., SUNY Cobleskill Ecological viability of the Huyck Biological Preserve and baseline establishment of Nicrophorus spp. for reintroduction of Nicrophorus americanus (American Burying Beetle) Roger Masse, Ph.D, and Amy Quinn, Ph.D., SUNY Cobleskill Assessing host availability and carcass persistence for burying beetles (Nicrophorus spp.)
 Matthews, Robert, Ph.D., Emeritus Professor of Entomology, University of Georgia Long term change: sawflies and aculeate wasps as bioindicators in a protected natural preserve Monzon, Michael, Ph.D.
 Student, Rutgers University Using Insects as Indicators of Functional Biodiversity at Huyck Preserve (New York) Across Temporal Scales Pintar, Matthew, Post-doc, Institute of Environment, Florida International University Inventory of Aquatic Coleoptera and Heteroptera of Huyck Preserve Townsend, Jonathan, Graduate Student, SUNY Buffalo Bats at Huyck: Using bioacoustics to establish baseline species surveys 2021 Huyck GrantsMarcel Caminer, Johannes Gutenberg University Mainz